westlicht/performer/_pages/index.md

 - Depth: 30mm
 - Power: 150mA @ +12V, 50mA @ -12V (+ USB power supply)

 ## License

 For licensing information please refer to the [License](../license) page.

+## Donations

+If you would like to support this project financially, please refer to the [Donate](../donate) page.